-5. Do I need to keep past employers' liability insurance certificates?
+5. Do I need to keep old employers' liability insurance certificates?

-It used to be a legal requirement that businesses kept their old employers' liability insurance certificates for 40 years.
-This was because it can often take time for work related illnesses to develop.
-However, as of October 2008, this is no longer the case.
+It used to be a legal requirement for businesses to keep all their employers' liability insurance certificates for 40 years.
+That's because it can often take time for work-related illnesses to develop.
+This requirement was dropped in October 2008.

 That said, we do recommend keeping hold of them for your own records.
-This is because you may still be liable for illnesses or injuries sustained by past employees, many years after the damage occurred.
-Without them, you may find your ex-staff very insistent that you pick up the tab for their medical bills.
+After all, you may still be liable for illnesses or injuries sustained by past employees, many years after the damage was done.
+Without them, you may find your ex-staff very insistent that you pick up the tab for their urgent medical bills.

 6. If I hire more employees, do I need to update my employers' liability insurance?

 Your level of cover stays the same but how much you pay depends on your company's annual payroll figure.
 Generally speaking, the higher your payroll, the more you'll pay.

 If you have a continuing policy that runs for a year, then starts immediately again for another, your policy wording will likely include a 'maximum allowable payroll figure'.
 If you take on more people, pushing your payroll above this maximum figure, get in touch and we'll see how and if it makes a difference.
 As a heads-up, it's likely your premium will increase.

 7. How much employers' liability do I need?

 The compulsory amount specified by the HSE is £5 million.